 In Divi, the Admin Label is a helpful feature that allows you to customize the way each module, row, or section appears in the Divi Builder interface.

-It’s particularly useful when you’re working on a page with multiple elements or complex layouts, as it lets you easily identify each element without relying on the default module names.
+It’s particularly useful when working on a page with multiple elements or complex layouts, as it allows you to easily identify each element without relying on the default module names.

 Instead of seeing a list of generic labels like “Text Module” or “Image Module,” you can set specific, meaningful labels like “Hero Section Text” or “Footer Image,” making it much easier to manage your content in the builder.